A round-up of reviews for Charlie and the Chocolate Factory at the Theatre Royal Drury Lane.

 Date: 25 June 2013

 Written by: WestEndTheatre

-Tags: Charlie and the Chocolate Factory, Douglas Hodge, Marc Shaiman, mark thompson, Nigel Planer, Peter Darling, Reviews, Roald Dahl, Sam Mendes, Scott Wittman, Theatre Royal Drury Lane, Willy Wonka
+Tags: Charlie and the Chocolate Factory, Douglas Hodge, Marc Shaiman, mark thompson, Nigel Planer, Peter Darling, Reviews, reviews round-up, Roald Dahl, Sam Mendes, Scott Wittman, Theatre Royal Drury Lane, Willy Wonka